 Temporary Plan Details

-These types of policies are normally purchased for periods of time between 30 days and one year.
+These types of policies are normally purchased for periods of time between 30 days and 12 months.
 If you need coverage longer or for a defined time period, you may have to answer additional medical questions and possibly change to a different type of policy.
 Illnesses and accidents are always covered.
 But unlike more permanent options, dental, preventive and vision expenses are either subject to a deductible or not covered without a rider.
-As a result of recent legislative changes in 2017, plans can be issued for a maximum length of three months.
+As a result of recent legislative changes in 2017 and 2018, plans can only be issued for a maximum length of three months, although four consecutive plans can be purchased at the same tie, providing one year of coverage.
 Before coverage terminates, additional coverage can be offered, subject to medical underwriting.

 NOTE: You also may affect your eligibility for a HIPAA or COBRA plan by selecting a temporary contract.
 By not taking advantage of guarantee-issue options, you may be forfeiting valuable protection for pre-existing conditions.
 Also, international visitors and non US citizens may not qualify for this type of policy.
 Instead, a special worldwide universal policy may have to be purchased.

-Typically, a Blue Cross or UHC short term policy is approved within 24-48 hours.
+Typically, a Blue Cross (partner company is utilized) or UHC short term policy is approved within 24-48 hours.
 In some instances, a policy is approved within an hour of the application being completed.
 A discount is applied when the entire premium is paid, instead of payments each month.
-Deductible options range from $500 to $10,000, and several ridersacn be added to enhance the office visit and prescription drug benefits.
+Deductible options range from $500 to $10,000, and several riders can be added to enhance the office visit and prescription drug benefits.
 Deductibles can be applied "per claim" or "per policy period."

-For a single child under the age of 19, Assurant was previously one of the few companies (until 2014) that offered benefits.
+For a single child under the age of 19, Assurant was previously one of the few companies that offered benefits.
 However, most ST companies now offer "child only" policies, and of course, rates are very low since claims are rarely submitted.
+Policies are offered until you reach age 65.
+At that time, most persons are eligible for Medicare.
+"Guarantee Issue"options are also offered, although rates are higher and of course, pre-existing conditions are not covered.

 40 Year-Old Male in Indianapolis Area